kyleseven/DiscordRedditNotifier/docs/watchers.md

 To add a new watcher, create a new line with `[[watchers]]` and fill in the fields below.

 ## `name`
 A name to give to your watcher.
-Currently not used in the program.

 ## `subreddit`
 The subreddit the watcher should watch.